Norwegian Air to seek compensation from Boeing for MAX groundings

-OSLO (Reuters) - Norwegian Air said on Wednesday it will seek compensation from plane maker Boeing for lost revenue and extra costs after grounding its fleet of 737 MAX 8 aircraft in the wake of the Ethiopian Airlines crash.
+OSLO (Reuters) - Norwegian Air said on Wednesday it will seek compensation from plane maker Boeing for costs and lost revenue after grounding its fleet of 737 MAX 8 aircraft in the wake of the Ethiopian Airlines crash.

 “We expect Boeing to take this bill,” Norwegian said in an emailed statement to Reuters.